metaperl/binary-martingale/hacked.md

 ways to locate the IP that a transaction originated from](https://bitcoin.stackexchange.com/questions/193/how-do-i-see-the-ip-address-of-a-bitcoin-transaction).
-This, and/or random port scanning was a definite part of the hack, because I changed my password for my Windows VPS to something very simple about 3 days ago.
-When the server was provided to me, it has a very complicated one and I was prompted by Windows to change it.
-For fear of being locked out by forgetting a complex password, I changed it to something very simple:
+This, and/or random port scanning was a definite part of the hack, because I changed my password for my Windows VPS to something very simple about 3 days ago:

     money1

 That's right.
-Once someone had my IP, all they had to do was guess "money1" as a password and they had access to $27,000 in funds.
-No, I don't enjoy looking like an idiot in public, but if it will snap someone out of the delusion that there are not thiefs on the prowl and that you are running your own bank and need to be super-anal about security, then it's what needs to be done.
+Once someone had my IP, all they had to do was guess a username of "Administrator" and "money1" as a password and they had access to $27,000 in funds.
+No, I don't enjoy looking like an idiot in public, but if it will snap even one person out of the delusion that there are not thiefs on the prowl and that you are running your own bank and need to be super-anal about security, then it's what needs to be done.

 # Reflections

-## Centralized Security isnt so bad
+## Centralized security isnt so bad

-I have all the addresses that my Bitcoin was sent to.
-Unfortunately, because BTC can be sent to personal accounts, there is likely no "authorized money transmitter" to recognize who these addresses belongs to.
+I have all the addresses that my coins were sent to.
+But because crypto can be sent anonymously and there is no central authority, there is no registry connecting identities to addresses.

+I guess if you want total freedom and autonomy you better be ready for it.

 ## Back up your wallet frequently